 (Not Just) Food Books

-Some of my current favorite food-related books, as well as some other perennial faves.
-Happy reading! - Lynley
+Updated for 2017: Some of my current favorite cookbooks, food-related books and other perennial faves.
+Happy reading!

-Read my short synopsis here.
-The perfect book for anyone who wants to understand, once and for all, what science actually tells us we should eat!
+The book that inspired my Mostly Plants recipe series!
+Read my short synopsis of the book.
+Perfect book for anyone who wants to understand, once and for all, what the heck science actually tells us (and doesn't) about what we should eat!
 If you're ready to move past fads and buzzwords and hype to eat real food, this is the book for you.